Human: Consciousness and thought

 Human consciousness, at its simplest, is sentience or awareness of internal or external existence.
-Despite centuries of analyses, definitions, explanations and debates by philosophers and scientists, consciousness remains puzzling and controversial, being "at once the most familiar and most mysterious aspect of our lives".
+Despite centuries of analyses, definitions, explanations and debates by philosophers and scientists, the underlying nature of consciousness remains enigmatic and poorly understood, being "at once the most familiar and most mysterious aspect of our lives".
 The only widely agreed notion about the topic is the intuition that it exists.
 Opinions differ about what exactly needs to be studied and explained as consciousness.
 Some philosophers divide consciousness into phenomenal consciousness, which is sensory experience itself, and access consciousness, which can be used for reasoning or directly controlling actions.
 It is sometimes synonymous with 'the mind', and at other times, an aspect of it.
 Historically it is associated with introspection, private thought, imagination and volition.
 It now often includes some kind of experience, cognition, feeling or perception.
 It may be 'awareness', or 'awareness of awareness', or self-awareness.
 There might be different levels or orders of consciousness, or different kinds of consciousness, or just one kind with different features.

 The process of acquiring knowledge and understanding through thought, experience, and the senses is known as cognition.
 The human brain perceives the external world through the senses, and each individual human is influenced greatly by his or her experiences, leading to subjective views of existence and the passage of time.
 The nature of thought is central to psychology and related fields.
 Cognitive psychology studies cognition, the mental processes underlying behavior.
 Largely focusing on the development of the human mind through the life span, developmental psychology seeks to understand how people come to perceive, understand, and act within the world and how these processes change as they age.
 This may focus on intellectual, cognitive, neural, social, or moral development.
 Psychologists have developed intelligence tests and the concept of intelligence quotient in order to assess the relative intelligence of human beings and study its distribution among population.